Shine a Little Love: B-side

-Lovefreekz version
+The Lovefreekz version

-English electronic music producer Mark Hadfield, under the alias of Lovefreekz, sampled the chorus lyric for his version of the song, "Shine".
+English electronic music producer Mark Hadfield, under the alias of the Lovefreekz, sampled the chorus lyric for his version of the song, "Shine".
 This version was a commercial success in the United Kingdom, debuting and peaking at No. 6 on the UK Singles Chart in January 2005, matching the peak of the original version.
-It additionally charted within the top 50 in Australia, Belgium (Flanders), and Ireland.
-In the United States, it reached No. 22 on the Billboard Hot Dance Radio Airplay chart.
+It additionally charted within the top 50 in Australia, Flanders, and Ireland.
+In the United States, it reached No. 22 on the Billboard Dance Radio Airplay chart.